jf-11/jf-11/README.md

 ### Hi there 👋

-M.Sc. computer science @ *ZHAW Centre for Artificial Intelligence*.
+M.Sc. computer science student @ *ZHAW Centre for Artificial Intelligence*.

 My areas of interest are: